How to Make Hair Fibers Look Natural?

 How to Make Hair Fibers Look Natural

-Hair fibers look most natural when the shade is matched accurately to your mid-tone hair color, applied in light layers to dry styled hair, and blended at the edges with fingertips rather than a comb.
+Hair fibers look most natural when the shade is matched accurately to your darker root hair color, applied in light layers to dry styled hair, and blended at the edges with fingertips rather than a comb.
 The technique matters as much as the product.
 Most people who feel their hair fibers look unnatural have an application issue, not a product issue.

 Color Matching: The Single Biggest Factor